shairau/SkinCheck/README.md

-# Skin Check - Skincare Routine Analyzer
+# Bare - Skincare Routine Analyzer

 A Next.js 14 application that analyzes skincare routines for compatibility and effectiveness using AI.